 One reoccurring mistake being performed with unprofessional hair transplants is placing multiple grafts (hair follicles with more than one hair) into the receding hairline.
 Since natural hairlines basically show single hair follicles with one hair only patients will be left with a visible and unnatural hairline for the future (a plug-like “doll´s hair”).

 Some hair transplant providers intentionally want to use this method to easily create an increased density in the hairline.
-Patients will be confronted with a lifetime hairline that appears unnatural and aesthetically unpleasing and finally results in a low self-esteem.
+Patients will be confronted with a lifetime hairline that appears unnatural and aesthetically unpleasing and finally results in low self-esteem.

 Another error regularly being made during hair transplantations shows a wrong growing angle.
-This happens due to a wrong placement of the grafts which will no longer harmonize with the original direction of native hair.
+This happens due to wrong placement of the grafts which will no longer harmonize with the original direction of native hair.
 The new growing angle of relocated grafts will generate an uncoordinated hair growth on the patient´s head and expose an unnatural appearance.

 Asymmetric hairlines involving varying densities are very common with some of the results caused by low-budget clinics.
 Reasons are manifold; to name only a few: no professional procedure plan nor any concept are being made prior to the hair transplant, inexperienced physicians or medical assistants are performing significant parts of the hair transplant etc. The psychological condition under which patients regularly suffer from the poor results eventually guides them to ask for a repair at another clinic.

 The HLC is keen to help and intensively support those patients whose hairline has achieved an unnatural result.
-However, the capabilities for a correction are regularly limited.
+However, the capabilities for correction are regularly limited.
 On the one hand, unprofessionally placed hair follicles must be delicately removed from the hairline in order to place them with the right growing angle.

 On the other hand, new grafts need to be transplanted to create a natural hairline and an aesthetically pleasing density into a balding zone which has already undergone a failed hair transplant.
-Since this part of the recipient site has almost been penetrated during a previous procedure, it has fewer chances to recover than virgin scalp areas.
+Since this part of the recipient, the site has almost been penetrated during a previous procedure, it has fewer chances to recover than virgin scalp areas.
 This may also affect the outcome of a repair hair transplant and influence the expectations of the patient.
-Furthermore any kind of repair will be very time consuming as well for the hair surgeon and for the patient.
+Furthermore, any kind of repair will be very time consuming as well for the hair surgeon and for the patient.

 3. Body hair transplant (BHT)

-As for a repair body hair may often be a valid solution to successfully achieve a satisfying result.
+As for a repair, body hair may often be a valid solution to successfully achieve a satisfying result.
 Those who suffer from visible scars on their head (due to outdated hair transplant methods like strip surgery, FUT) may ask for a repair to fully cover the scars with body hair.
-As a matter of fact the HLC has numerous patients asking for a repair without being able to provide enough donor hair on their scalp.
+As a matter of fact, the HLC has numerous patients asking for a repair without being able to provide enough donor hair on their scalp.
 A body hair transplant may be the only solution for them to successfully achieve a satisfying outcome with a repair hair transplant.

 The HLC has years of experience in body hair transplant.
 The primary resources qualifying for body hair transplant can be determined by our experienced physicians at